 What to Wear for Your Kansas Pheasant Hunt

-Just short of sounding too much like my “tween” daughter in the morning, sometimes I stand in front of my closet and complain to the clothes.
+Just short of sounding too much like my “tween” daughter in the morning, sometimes I stand in front of my closet.
+Trying to decide what pheasant hunting clothing I am going to wear.

 Be aware of the wind chill.
 Even on seemingly warm mornings, the north Kansas wind can make it seem colder.
 A wind breaker or some sort of outer shell layer can make a huge difference in staying comfortable.
 Any microfiber rain jacket makes a great outer layer.